 Best for Shedding: Paws & Pals Deshedding Tool

 Tired of finding mounds of cat hair on your couch and in your bed?
 You might want to invest in a de-shedding tool designed to get at the fur in your cat’s undercoat.
 The Paws & Pals Deshedding Tool uses a stainless steel blade that’s gentle on the skin but removes loose fur with ease.
 With regular use, it will reduce your cat’s shedding while also helping to rid their coats of dander.
 It has an ergonomic grip, and the relatively long teeth of the brush help to get deep into the undercoat and break down mats.

 Customers write that in addition to cutting down on shedding, the Paws & Pals tool has also helped reduce the regularity of hairballs thanks to their cats swallowing less loose fur during self-grooming.
-Others write that it’s a lifesaver for anyone with a dander allergy or sensitivity since the brush does a great job of capturing it along with pet hair.
-Also, to make sure that excess pet hair doesn't irritate your eyes or nose, invest in one of the best vacuums for pet hair.Continue to 5 of 8 below.
+Others write that it’s a lifesaver for anyone with a dander allergy or sensitivity since the brush does a great job of capturing it along with pet hair.Continue to 5 of 8 below.

 05 of 08